hardyoyo/talk-vsim-ucdlf-2018/PITCHME.md

 # A ProjectMaster Item
 ## One item to rule them all!
 * all Vsim projects are entered as items in a special collection, called VSim Project Masters
-* all other containers required by the VSim archive are derived from these master Items
+* all other containers required by the VSim archive are derived from these master items
 * a series of custom curation scripts make all the magic happen
 ---
 # DSpace Curation System